 The full timetable of all activities for this course can be accessed from Course Planner.

-1. Successfully collaborate with colleagues and supervisor(s) in the design and execution of a research project.
+1. Successfully collaborate with colleagues and supervisor(s) in the development, design and execution of a research project.

-2. Demonstrate the skills required to conduct independent research, includinga) the ability to conduct effective literature searches, critically appraise the literature, and compile information.b) select and use an appropriate qualitative and/or quantitative research methodology to investigate a research problem or issue relevant to Counselling and Public Health.
+2. Demonstrate the skills required to conduct independent research, including the ability to conduct effective literature searches, critically appraise the literature, and compile information.

 University Graduate Attributes

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below:

 University Graduate Attribute Course Learning Outcome(s) Deep discipline knowledge